david-UTU/3150-Computer-Networks/A2/assignment.md

 propose a way to roughly determine the Web servers (outside your department) that are most popular among the users in your department?
 Explain.

-- For each unique instance of reaching a web server being cached in the DNS, a record will be maintained.
+- For each unique instance of reaching a web server being cached in the local DNS server, a record will be maintained.
 Therefore, the address that is cached the most, is likely to be the most popular.